JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 ### Get the Google API Key

+SARAH understant commands.
+It can't understand open question: "SARAH search * on Wikipedia".
+A workaround is to use Google Speech API.
 You'll need this Google API Key for several plugins.

 Please follow the below steps to get this API key (instructions from [http://www.chromium.org/developers/how-tos/api-keys](http://www.chromium.org/developers/how-tos/api-keys))